StatAziz/AB-Testing-with-Python/README.md

 - ### Sample Size

 To calculate the necessary sample size, I used Cohen’s D method to estimate the effect size.
-Based on the pretest data, I aimed to detect a 10% lift in sign-ups, improving the current 10% rate.
-Based on the calculated effect size and required sample size:
-Each group will need 15,000 visitors, for a total sample size of 30,000, ensuring the test has enough sensitivity.
+Based on the calculation, to detect an effect of 10.0% lift from the pretest sign-up at 10%, the sample size per group required is 15000, for a total sample size of 30,000, ensuring the test has enough sensitivity.

 - ### Statistical Power
 ![](Image/power_analysis.PNG)